 You may plan ahead for when the final few days/hours/minutes come.
 Perhaps you choose to be surrounded by family and/or friends, perhaps just having one person there to hold you or perhaps having just a few people around you who are gently chuckling with memories of your antics or reading aloud silly poems.
 Perhaps with some of your favourite funny songs or comedies playing in the background.

 For friends and family to have joyful moments during such difficult times is not an act of uncaring and disrespect.
 It can be seen as an honour to the person dying – continuing to live as would have been wanted.
 A way of coping.
 A special, heart-warming time of love and caring.
 The whole experience can create beautiful memories for loved ones.

 If this resonates with you or if you would like to discuss anything in this article, have found you have lost your laugh or perhaps you would like me to work alongside you and your family please get in touch.
 I can, of course, also come to you to share some laughter tools and techniques for tapping into your joy or perhaps you’d like to gather your family and friends together for a love-filled, laughter-filled, totally connected Laughter Workshop.

 LIVE – To the best of your ability and with whatever energy you can muster.
 The time is now.

 LAUGH – At every opportunity and then some more.

 LOVE – Authentically and wholeheartedly with everything you have.
 Hug lots.

 Yours truly, joyfully, and lovingly yours

 I don’t claim to be medically qualified or an expert in palliative care.
-I’m a qualified, certified Laughter Yoga Teacher with a keen interest in improving quality of life though laughter, playfulness and connection whatever stage of life you are at.
+I’m a qualified, certified Laughter Yoga Teacher, Meditation Teacher and Cuddle Therapist with a keen interest in improving quality of life though laughter, playfulness and connection whatever stage of life you are at.
+I am also currently training as an End Of Life Doula.
 Most of all I’m a compassionate, caring human being.